curthenrichs/curthenrichs.github.io/static/media/HobbyProject.0587decf.md

 shared-control problem instead of as a direct control problem (commonly found in the literature).

-I have dabbled a bit in LED lighting control for home automation.
-I have previously written a RESTful LED lightstrip control service that ran on an ESP8266 microcontroller ([repo](https://github.com/curthenrichs/LED-Service)), along with some simple automation effects for a different lightstrip in my old apartment ([repo](https://github.com/curthenrichs/LED-Automation-Effects)).
+I have dabbled a bit in LED lighting control within the home automation space.
+I wrote a RESTful LED lightstrip control service that ran on an ESP8266 microcontroller
+([repo](https://github.com/curthenrichs/LED-Service)), along with some simple automation effects for a different lightstrip in my old apartment ([repo](https://github.com/curthenrichs/LED-Automation-Effects)).

+In order to learn the new Universal Robots ROS driver, I created a small [side-project](https://github.com/curthenrichs/ur3e_real_time_motion_playground) that made use of my colleagues' real-time controllers ([Relaxed-IK](https://github.com/uwgraphics/relaxed_ik) and [Lively-IK](https://github.com/Wisc-HCI/lively_ik)).
+The goal of this project was to serve as a reference for both myself and others for how our lab could interact with the new driver.

+I also got inspired to retro-fit a 2D web fluid visualization ([repo](https://github.com/curthenrichs/planner_fluid_visualization)) to express robot end-effector position and orientation.
+It had no real-world value but was enjoyable to write.